naim114/JavaKahootz/README.md

 Data table is as follow;

 #### User
+- Store all user data
 - Data field: String username, String password
 - Sample data: [{"password":"pass","username":"admin"}, {"password":"user","username":"user_1"}]
 - Admin is the only user can edit or delete other user
+- Text file name: tb_user.txt
+- NOTE: tb_user.txt CAN'T BE EMPTY.
+Least should contain [{"password":"pass","username":"admin"}]

+#### Current User/Session
+- Store user's data that currently log in
+- If text file is empty then no user logged in, system will redirect to log in
+- Sample data: [{"password":"pass","username":"admin"}]
+- Text file name: tb_current_user.txt